gfranko/amdclean/README.md

   }));
 }
  ```

+ __Does AMDclean use AMDclean to build itself?__

+  - Yes, it does!
+With the `2.1.0` release, AMDclean was refactored into AMD modules and builds itself to create a library that can be used in node.js or the browser (AMD environment and web environment).

 __Is AMDclean only for libraries, or can I use it for my web app?__

  - You can use it for both!
 The [0.6.0](https://github.com/gfranko/amdclean/releases/tag/0.6.0) release provided support for web apps.

+ - By default, AMDclean is set up for use within a web app.
+If you are developing a JavaScript library with AMDclean, here are the things you should be aware of:

+  * Make sure to set the `transformAMDChecks` option to `false` if you don't want your conditional UMD (Universal Module Definition) pattern affected.

+  * If your JavaScript library depends on one or external libraries (libraries that will not be included in your library's source code), then you need to do a little hackery and make sure to hoist the local variables, that will hold the external library values, using the AMDclean `wrap` option.
+For more details, take a look at how AMDclean itself handles this situation, or create a Github issue

 __My comments seem to be getting removed when I use AMDclean.
 What am I doing wrong?__

  - Before the `1.4.0` release, this was the default behavior.
 If you update to `1.4.0` or later, you should see your comments still there after the cleaning process.
 Also, if you would like your comments to be removed, then you can set the `comment` **escodegen** option to `false`.

 __What if I don't want all define() and require() method calls to be removed?__